To get ahead you have to stay informed.

 Factoring in your financial situation and personal preferences will help you decide whether a variable rate or fixed rate is right for you.

-A variable rate might be the best fit for you if:
+A variable rate loan might be the best fit for you if:

 Ready to select your rate?
-Just remember that weighing the advantages and drawbacks of variable and fixed rates in regard to your financial flexibility, comfort zone, and loan-payoff timeframe can help you make an informed decision.
+Just remember that weighing the advantages and drawbacks of variable and fixed rates with respect to your financial flexibility, comfort zone, and loan-payoff timeframe can help you make an informed decision.